nponsard/tourdo-frontend/README.md

 ## todo

+- enter to log in

 -   cleanup code
 -   change the way backend_url is obtained

 ## possible improvements

 -   use Skeleton when loading
 -   improve tournament preview
 -   handle newlines in description

 ## api

 The bodies sent to and recieved from the api is using snake_case naming to keep compatiblity with the database

 ## env variable